 Acupuncture with Freda Dunn in Noosa, Sunshine Coast

-After completing her Australian studies she went to Nanning in China and was taught at Guangxi No 1 and No 2 Teaching Hospitals under Professors of Traditional Chinese Medicine in Nanning – a highly recognised teaching institution.
+After completing her Australian studies she went to Nanning in China and was taught at Guangxi No 1 and No 2 Teaching Hospitals under Professors of Traditional Chinese Medicine in Nanning – a highly recognized teaching institution.
 Working under the tuition of one of her Professors, she treated patients at the No 1 Hospital and also in various outpatients hospitals in the suburbs of Nanning.

-The Professors and Doctors in the Hospital were highly trained in both acupuncture and TCM herbal medicine and it was very educational to see how the herbal medicines were made and dispensed to the inpatients.
+The Professors and Doctors in the Hospital were highly trained in both acupuncture and TCM and it was very educational to see how the herbal medicines were made and dispensed to the inpatients.
 Freda also did several hours a week in lectures given to her by her main Professor.

 She was also privileged to take several tours with the Doctors and Professors from the Hospital and they visited several regional TCM Hospitals.
 A very interesting tour was given to her by the grandson of the man who created the Herbal Stock Garden for plants that grow in the Northern Hemisphere.
 In case any herbs are lost, this garden holds the stock so that it can be replaced.
 The gardens are vast and it took two full weekends to complete the tour.
 Because the herbs were named in Chinese and also named by their Latin names it was very informative as a lot of the herbs are also used in Australia with the same Latin names plus our English ones.

-Book your acupuncture with Freda Dunn to receive a complimentary remedial massage by phoning 07 5449 1811.
+Book your acupuncture with us ……… phone 07 5449 1811.